Piotr Piecuch: Awards and honors

-Piecuch is an elected member of the International Academy of Quantum Molecular Science (2018), an elected Fellow of the Royal Society of Chemistry (2016), an elected Distinguished Fellow of the Kosciuszko Foundation Collegium of Eminent Scientists (2015), an elected Fellow of the American Association for the Advancement of Science (2011), an elected Fellow of the American Physical Society (2008), an Elected Member of the European Academy of Sciences, Arts and Humanities in Paris, France (2003), and a recipient of a number of other awards and honors, including, in addition to the title of the university distinguished professor that he received in 2007, the Lawrence J. Schaad Lectureship in Theoretical Chemistry at Vanderbilt University (2017), the S.R.
-Palit Memorial Lecture at the Indian Association for the Cultivation of Science (Kolkata, India, 2007), the Invitation Fellowship of the Japan Society for the Promotion of Science (2005), the QSCP Promising Scientist Prize of Centre de Mécanique Ondulatoire Appliquée, France, for "Scientific and Human Endeavour and Achievement" (2004), the Alfred P. Sloan Research Fellowship (2002–2004), the Wiley-International Journal of Quantum Chemistry Young Investigator Award (2000), three awards from the Polish Chemical Society for Research (1983, 1986, 1992), the award from the Minister of National Education of Poland (1989), and two awards from the Polish Academy of Sciences (1982).
+Piecuch is an elected foreign member of the Polish Academy of Sciences (2026), an elected member of the International Academy of Quantum Molecular Science (2018), an elected Fellow of the Royal Society of Chemistry (2016), an elected Distinguished Fellow of the Kosciuszko Foundation Collegium of Eminent Scientists (2015), an elected Fellow of the American Association for the Advancement of Science (2011), an elected Fellow of the American Physical Society (2008), an Elected Member of the European Academy of Sciences, Arts and Humanities in Paris, France (2003), and a recipient of a number of other awards and honors, including, in addition to the titles of the University Distinguished Professor (2007) and MSU Research Foundation Professor (2020), the Xingda Lectureship at Peking University (2019), the Lawrence J. Schaad Lectureship in Theoretical Chemistry at Vanderbilt University (2017), the S.R.
+Palit Memorial Lecture at the Indian Association for the Cultivation of Science (2007), the Invitation Fellowship of the Japan Society for the Promotion of Science (2005), the QSCP Senior Scientist Medal of Centre de Mécanique Ondulatoire Appliquée, France, for "Outstanding Scientific and Human Achievement" (2025), the QSCP Promising Scientist Prize of Centre de Mécanique Ondulatoire Appliquée, France, for "Scientific and Human Endeavour and Achievement" (2004), the Alfred P. Sloan Research Fellowship (2002–2004), the Wiley-International Journal of Quantum Chemistry Young Investigator Award (2000), three awards from the Polish Chemical Society for Research (1983, 1986, 1992), the award from the Minister of National Education of Poland (1989), and two awards from the Polish Academy of Sciences (1982).
+A special issue of Molecular Physics in honor of Piecuch was published in 2025.

 Personal life

-Piecuch was born in Wrocław, Poland to Telesfor and Hanna Piecuch, and has one sister, Katarzyna.
+Piecuch was born in Wrocław, Poland, to Telesfor and Hanna Piecuch, and has one sister, Katarzyna.
 He is married to Jolanta Piecuch (maiden name Sanetra).
-They have one child.
+They have one daughter, Anna Piecuch.